HOME > Laboratories

 Supramolecular Crystallography

-Atsushi NAKAGAWA (Professor), Mamoru SUZUKI (Associate Professor),
+Atsushi NAKAGAWA (Professor), Eiki YAMASHITA (Associate Professor),

 1. Operating a synchrotron beamline for biological macromolecular assemblies at SPring-8.